alvinalvord/Basic_MVC_Template/README.md

 3. I don't like how IDEs code drag and drop stuff, it can get pretty messy
 4. I don't like to code using IDEs

+In the sample, click the text lol to append more lols.

 ## Windows
 Simply execute the run batch file to execute the program.